Are you looking for the best hostels in Edinburgh? While there are many to pick from not all Edinburgh hostels are created equal.

 Learn about the West End’s turbulent days with a free audio tour.
 Roam around medieval Old Town Edinburgh or explore the architectural wonderland of Georgian New Town.
 You can even try one of the mountain biking trails if your budget allows.
 If that’s not your thing and you just want to chill then head to the Elephant House, a name very well known to every J.K.
 Rowling fan – this is where she wrote Harry Potter.

 Despite all its charm and the very well deserved attention it’s getting, Edinburgh can still be visited on a budget.
-Though there are plenty hotels and guest houses to chose from, if you are traveling on a shoestring budget or you are a solo traveler, your best accommodation optionc is definitely a hostel.
+Though there are plenty hotels and guest houses to chose from, if you are traveling on a shoestring budget or you are a solo traveler, your best accommodation option is definitely in one of many Edinburgh hostels.
 Luckily, there are quite a few to choose from and some of them are absolutely amazing!

 However, every traveler is different and therefore, even when it comes to hostels, we all have our own desires and expectations.
 We have put together this list to help you chose the hostel that is best for you.